Mercury13/unicodia/README.md

 * Incomplete fonts that have only a few fixup characters, if found in requests in TTF form.
 Example: a few rare CJK chars.
 * ASCII mapping is NOT a reason.
 Example: Ol Onal (wrote own)

-I never rip fonts from Unicode charts, always use TTF form.
+I never rip fonts from Unicode charts, always use a TTF form.
 But the authors of fixup fonts can on completely unrelated characters.
 Examples: PlanGothic P2 (now probably OK).

 ## CJK
 **The only person I could ask about ideographs has died.
 Let these rules be for history, maybe I’ll coin others.**